 Roll a soft, brightly coloured ball to your baby and teach them how to stop it and push it back to you.

-Hang rattles or similar noise-making toys where your baby can kick them, or put socks with securely attached bells ob your baby’s feet so they make noise when they move their feet.
+Hang rattles or similar noise-making toys where your baby can kick them, or put socks with securely attached bells to your baby’s feet so they make noise when they move their feet.

 Noise and Movement